robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ## Start with a Data-flow perspective
 - **Most attacks come through .red[data]**
-- Control flow is less relevant during the design stage
+- Control flow: less relevant
+to analyze security in design and architecture
+- **Data Flow Diagrams (DFD)** provide a structured,
-- A structured, concrete artifact to _discuss_ design:
+concrete artifact to _discuss_ design:
 Conceptualization, Changes or Re-design

 ---